google/WebFundamentals/src/content/en/fundamentals/push-notifications/how-push-works.md

-Before getting into the API, let's look at push from a highlevel, start to finish.
+Before getting into the API, let's look at push from a high level, start to finish.
 Then as we step through individual topics or API's later on, you'll have an idea of how and why it's important.